Instruction for a startup owner. Part 1: Mark's story

-# Get to know Mark Mark is an entrepreneur who decided to build a great startup.
-The idea was around application for connecting service providers with clients in the housekeeping industry.
-Because he is a quite experienced business developer and unlike to tech backgrounded people, he started from evaluating if his business idea can be transformed into a monetized business.
+Get to know Mark.
+Mark is an entrepreneur who decided to build a great startup.
+The idea was around an application for connecting service providers with clients in the housekeeping industry.
+Because he is quite an experienced business developer, he started by evaluating if his business idea can be transformed into a monetized business.
 Good move!

 He began checking groups of potential service providers and clients.
 He found them mainly on Facebook and Instagram - many people who might be interested in is a great idea.
 Whoa - according to the Lean Startup approach everything was in place.
 The problem, solution, value proposition, unfair advantage and the rest.
 People started asking him when the platform will be ready and when they can start using it.
 He had a feeling that he is on a perfect path to go.